 Jess | Today at 12:50 PM

 It wasn’t a hard decision to make in the sense that it was for the safety and care of the community; however, it was certainly difficult to do.
-This festival was a year in the making, was made up of love, hours and hours of labour, and care from the festival staff, volunteers, and artists involved.
+This festival was a year in the making.
+It was made up of love, hours and hours of labour, and care from the festival staff, volunteers, and artists involved.
 So making the decision to not see it through is one that still hurts my heart.
 But the enormous amount of support we received from our artists, even though they were negatively affected as well, and from the community was amazing.
 It reminded me why we did all that work in the first place.

 Jess | Today at 1:00 PM

 I also think it’s important to mention that I felt a lot of guilt afterwards.
 I felt guilty for feeling so, so, sad about something that was ultimately the right thing to do.
-But I had to learn that just because it was right, doesn’t mean that the feeling of loss — grieving something so important — was negated.
+But I had to learn that just because it is right, doesn’t mean that the feeling of loss — grieving something so important — was negated.

 Jillian | Today at 1:01 PM